We look forward to showing you Velaris, but first we'd like to know a little bit about you.

 The Velaris Team

-Customer Success is a proactive approach focused on helping customers achieve their desired outcomes, not just use a product.
-In SaaS, where revenue depends on renewals and expansion, this shift from reactive support to proactive engagement is critical.
+Customer Success is a proactive approach focused on helping customers achieve their desired outcomes, or “success”.
+In SaaS, where revenue depends on renewals and expansion, this shifts from reactive support to proactive engagement.

-By combining clear strategy, customer data, and the right tools, Customer Success teams can identify risks early, drive product adoption, and create consistent value at every stage of the customer journey.
+By combining clear strategy, customer data, and the right tools, Customer Success teams can identify risks early, and create consistent value at every stage of the customer journey.
 The result is higher retention, increased expansion revenue, and a more predictable, scalable growth engine.

-Customer Success is the proactive function responsible for ensuring customers achieve their desired outcomes while using your product.
-In SaaS, this means helping customers realize value continuously, not just at the point of purchase.
+As we mentioned above, Customer Success is the proactive function responsible for ensuring customers achieve their desired outcomes while using your product.
+When it comes to SaaS, this means helping customers realize value continuously, and not just at the point of purchase.

-Unlike traditional models where success is measured by closing deals, Customer Success focuses on what happens after the sale.
+Unlike traditional models where success is measured by closed deals, Customer Success focuses on what happens after the sale.

-The goal is to guide customers toward meaningful outcomes, whether that is improving efficiency, increasing revenue, or solving a specific problem.
-When customers achieve these outcomes, they are more likely to renew, expand, and stay long term.
+The goal is to guide customers toward meaningful outcomes, whether that is saving their time, constantly providing them with access to educational material on your product, or solving specific problems they may encounter as they engage with you.
+When customers achieve the outcomes they desire, they are more likely to renew, expand, and stay long term.

 Customer Success is often confused with support or account management, but each serves a different purpose.